The Day a Hindi Chauvinist was dragged out of the Closet

 Taking the cue from the chief minister, mobs attacked English-medium schools and tried to forcibly close them on January 22, 1990.
 They said that the chief minister inspired them to act.
 The chief minister did not say a word against these blatantly unlawful acts of hooliganism.

 Then came a shocker.
 A few months later he gave an interview to one of the most respected publications in the country, The Illustrated Weekly of India.
-The interviewer, who had done his homework, asked the chief minister if it was true that his son go to an English-medium school.
+The interviewer asked the chief minister if it was true that his son goes to an English-medium school.
 Caught in his duplicity, Yadav answered, "yes, I decided to send him to one because they make you a disciplined, selfless patriot".
 [This is the man who shouted from platform to platform in public meetings that English-medium schools produce "corrupt and dishonest citizens".
 What a hypocrite!]
-When he was on verbal rampages against English-medium schools, inspiring mobs to attack these schools, never once did he mention that he was sending his son to an English-medium school.
+When he was on verbal rampages against English-medium schools, never once did he mention that he was sending his son to an English-medium school.

 When Tamil politicians oppose the imposition of Hindi and want English to be the official language of India, these Hindi politicians would say, "Are you not ashamed to have English, the symbol of our slavery under British rule, as the official language?
 Don't you have any national pride?"
 But they will be secretly sending their children to study in the language that they say is a reminder of our slavery to the British.